Introduction

 But we still have a problem: each stroke has a material and a custom value for material.color

-, making impossible to share the same material across all the strokes.
+, making it impossible to share the same material across all the strokes.

 Fortunately, reusing the same material when just changing the color has a very simple solution: vertex colors.

-, vertex colors will remain unaltered (We could any color other than white to tint the vertex colors).
+, vertex colors will remain unaltered.
+(We could use any color other than white to tint the vertex colors).

 In order to do that, we should set up the material to use vertex colors...